Khedive Ismail appointed British officers in Sudan in ord...

 Fight against lucrative slave trade is the correct answer.
 The British officers - Samuel Baker and Charles Gordon were appointed by Khedive Ismail in order to spread Ottoman-Egyptian control over the upper reaches of the White Nile and fight against the slave trade.

-What was the outcome of the Battle of Adwa in 1896? ...
+What is the title of the king's mother in Benin kingdom? ...